Radityofajar/Wicom_woojoo/README.md

 Contains initial models (temperature, humidity, waterlevel, waterleak, door, fire)

 ### postproc.py
-This is the main program to run the anomaly detection using postprocess features by IoT.own Coxlab.
+This is the main program to run the anomaly detection based on Isolation Forest using postprocess features by IoT.own Coxlab.
 (nb: flow_postproc.py is similar with postproc.py but more readable and easily modify)

   Step 1: Prepare the initial model using model_init.py